PeterMarshall29/book1/jupyternotebooks/the_cpp_language.md

 A freestanding implementations generally provide fewer standard-library facilities, but must include certain basic requirements, provided by this minimal list of headers from the standard library. .
 #include <cstddef> <cfloat> <limits> <climits> <cstdint> <cstdlib> <new> <typeinfo> <exception <initializer_list> <cstdalign> <cstdarg> <cstdbool> <type_traits> <atomic>

+***

+Memory Management
+  Methods of allocating and freeing memory.
+In C++ memory is either static, allocated on the stack, or allocated on the free store.
+When people talk about memory management, they usually think of free store or even specifically about garbage collection.
+Memory can often be effectively managed through standard library containers, such as vector or string, or through general resource management techniques.